scrabbletank/farhome-rules/rulesdoc.md

 #### Action Surge
 *Requires 5th Level*

-At any time you may use Action Surge to regain 7 AP.
+At any time you may use Action Surge to regain 7 AP, and you may use a second manuever on your turn.
 After using this feat, you must take a short or long rest before you can use it again.

 #### Signature Move
 *Requires 10th Level*

 Choose a maneuver you know with a Level requirement of 7 or lower.
-This maneuver can be used every turn, and you add 1 superior die to the roll.
+This maneuver can be used once every turn, and you add 1 superior die to the roll.

 #### Overwatch
 *Requires proficiency in Perception, 12th Level*